Yomguithereal/mnemonist/trie.md

 ### #.add

-Adds an item in to the Trie.
-If the item is a string, it will be split into characters.
+Adds a prefix into the Trie.
+If the prefix is a string, it will be split into characters.
 Else, you can provide an array of custom tokens.

 `O(m)`, m being the size of the inserted string.